Best Non-Toxic Diapers for Babies and Toddlers

 If you think about it, babies spend nearly all day and night in a diaper.
 That diaper sits directly against their skin through countless diaper changes in the first couple of years.

-What’s actually in the diapers we use every day?
+What exactly is in the diapers we use every day?

 Why Many Parents Are Looking for Non Toxic Diapers